 If you’ve never tried “blackening” fish, YOU MUST.
 Blackening essentially introduces worlds of spicy, smokey, cajun seasonings.
 I wouldn’t consider it HOT spicy, but it does have a mild degree of heat.
 Your typical blackening seasoning consists of dried spices such as paprika, garlic, onion, cayenne, chili, salt, black pepper, and oregano.
 You can make your own or used prepared blackening seasoning such as Old Bay.

 But it’s just not the same without the cilantro-lime butter…

 Cilantro-lime butter is one of the most amazing toppings I’ve ever come across.
 It’s a recipe that came from one of my favorite cookbooks, Guy Gourmet.
 It’s a compound butter that combines butter, fresh cilantro, garlic, and fresh lime juice.
-It makes for the perfect topping for almost any type of seafood, and becomes the perfect compliment to the spices.
+It makes for the perfect topping for almost any type of seafood and becomes the perfect complement to the spices.

 - Preheat the grill to medium-high heat.